White supremacist is guilty in Charlottesville parking garage beating of black man

 But Nina-Alice Antony, an assistant commonwealth’s attorney, said it was Goodwin who wanted to square off.

-“He was outfitted for battle,” she told the jury in opening statements.
+“He was outfitted for battle,” she told the jury.
 “He’s got large goggles, boots.
 He’s got a full body shield.”

-Goodwin also wore two pins, one bearing the number 88, a code for “Heil Hitler,” and a second with the logo for the Traditionalist Worker Party, a white-nationalist group.

 The attack inside the Market Street parking garage, next to the Charlottesville Police Department, was one of several disturbing acts of violence during the rally, which was held to protest the removal of a statue of Confederate Gen. Robert E Lee from a city park.
 A self-professed neo-Nazi rammed his Dodge Charger into a crowd of people that day, killing 32-year-old counterprotester Heather D. Heyer, a paralegal.

-Videos of the parking garage attack on Harris — and of its preceding moments — have been scrutinized frame by frame by Harris’s defenders and white nationalists, each side arguing over one sticking point: Was Harris a victim or an instigator?
+Videos of the parking garage attack on Harris — and of its preceding moments — have been scrutinized frame by frame by Harris’s defenders and white nationalists, each side debating whether Harris was a victim or an instigator.

 Harris was acquitted in March of misdemeanor assault and battery against one of the white supremacists involved in the confrontation.